www2022paper/ICDE2024/README.md

 # Improve ROI with Causal Learning and Conformal Prediction

-The code to replicate the offline results for paper "**Improve ROI with Causal Learning and Conformal Prediction**".

-## **Reproduction Instructions**

-#### ***Section V. Experiments --> A. Offline Simulation***

-1. To support the use of Area under Uplift Curve (AUUC), install causalML from https://causalml.readthedocs.io/en/latest/installation.html.

-2. To support the use of Generalized Random Forests (GRF) , install econML from https://github.com/microsoft/EconML.

-3. Tensorflow 2.14.0 is used in this experiment.

 ### ***Directory Structure***
+The code to replicate the offline results in **Section V. Experiments --> A. Offline Simulation**
 ```
 |-----code
 |     |-----【InCo】xxx.ipynb       # Various benchmark methods when the setting is Insufficient data and Covariant shift.